Amiya200/EzeAssist/README.md

 Ezeassist is an exciting **Internet of Things (IoT)** project that combines hardware components, cloud APIs, and artificial intelligence to create a voice-controlled assistant.
-Whether you want to automate your home, monitor environmental conditions, or simply impress your friends, Ezeassist has got you covered!
+Whether you want to automate your home, monitor environmental conditions, or simply impress your friends, Ezeassist has got you covered.

 ## Features